On Kazhdan-Yom Din asymptotic Schur orthogonality for K-finite matrix coefficients: Recollections on Representation Theory

 In the following, given a unitary representation $(\pi,H)$, we will write $H_{K}$ for the $(\mathfrak{g},K)$-module $H_{K}\cap H^{\infty}$ even if $(\pi,H)$ is not admissible.
 We believe it will not cause any confusion.

-We are now in position to prove the version of Schur's lemma for sesquilinear forms that we will use in Section 3.
-It is given as Corollary \ref{Schur} below.
+We are now in position to prove the version of the Schur lemma for sesquilinear forms that we will use in Section~\ref{sec:3}.
+It is given as Corollary~\ref{Schur} below.
 First, we need: